hrahmansha/Bangla-Punctuation-Corrector/README.md

 # Bangla-Punctuation-Corrector

 This project focuses on restoring punctuation from Bangla text.
-We have prepared this as our "Final Year Design Project".
+We have prepared this as our "Final Year Design Project" course work.
 The project contains two major part: <br>
 1. Prepare and train a model
 2. Deploy and create an application interface for testing.
 <a/>